-- If a parent/guardian is not at the pickup point at the designated time, Transportation will attempt to contact the parent/guardian.
+- If a parent/guardian is not at the pick-up point at the designated time, Transportation will attempt to contact the parent/guardian.
 If the parent/guardian cannot be contacted by the completion of travel, the student will be brought back to the NMSBVI campus or taken to the law enforcement agency in the pick-up city. - It is the parents'/guardians' responsibility to insure Transportation has current contact addresses and telephone numbers in case contact needs to be made while traveling. - Prescribed medications MUST accompany your student.
-Your student may not return to school without their proper medication. - Please give Transportation twelve (12) hour notification if your student is not returning to school on the return travel day by calling the Transportation Manager at 575-430-7396. - If the student does not return to school on the scheduled travel day due to illness or medical reasons, the parent/guardian will be responsible for making arrangements for transportation back to school.
-Contact the Transportation Manager at 575-430-7396 or the Director of Student Services at 575-439-4433. - Feeder mileage compensation will be paid for regular transportation days as listed in the transportation calendar.
+Your student may not return to school without their proper medication.
+All documents required by Health Services to have a signature must be signed before your student may board NMSBVI Transportation. - Please give Transportation twelve (12) hours notification if your student is not returning to school on the return travel day by calling the Transportation Manager at (575) 430-7396. - If the student does not return to school on the scheduled travel day due to illness or medical reasons, the parent/guardian will be responsible for transportation back to school. - Special trips provided by transportation are limited to one (1) occurrence per semester.
+Trips must be a necessity (ex.
+Doctor's appointment) and must be approved by the Transportation Manager and Principal. - Feeder mileage compensation will be paid for regular transportation days as listed in the transportation calendar.
 Compensation minus any outstanding fees accrued through other departments will be paid to parents/guardians on a monthly basis via check.
-Checks will be issued and mailed to address on file within 10 days of receipt of all required documentation.
+Checks will be issued and mailed to address on file within ten (10) days of receipt of all required documentation.
+Feeder mileage is defined by NMSBVI, Policy 620: - Alamogordo Day Students: Students whose home school district is within a fifty (50) mile radius of NMSBVI's Alamogordo campus can enroll as day students.
+Parents/guardians will be eligible for feeder mileage compensation round trip, per day if they live more than ten (10), but less than fifty (50) miles from NMSBVI.